 In life, we all go through periods of stress, anxiety, and internal struggle.
 But how we cope with that is what makes the greatest difference.
 One of the most common ways that people deal with mental struggles is through substance use, but this often leads to more significant problems in life down the line.
 With addiction, one of the most important lessons to learn to prevent a relapse is how to cope with stress and anxiety more healthily.
 Stress and anxiety are often a part of life and cannot be avoided, but by putting healthy coping techniques in place, you can prevent relapse and live a happier and healthier life overall.
 Read more on how mindfulness empowers us.

 What is Mindfulness?

 Mindfulness is essentially the practice of keeping your awareness in the present moment with a compassionate and non-judgmental mindset.
-Mindfulness is most commonly associated with meditation, but there are many ways to practice mindfulness besides this single technique.
+It is most commonly associated with meditation, but there are many ways to practice mindfulness besides this single technique.
 Mindfulness practice originated out of Buddhism, but it became primarily popularized in the west through the creation of the Mindfulness-Based Stress Reduction (MBSR) technique by Jon Kabat-Zinn.
 This method was created for the sole purpose of helping people reduce their stress and promote greater emotional regulation.
 But over time, research has shown that mindfulness practices can be very beneficial for a variety of other mental and physical health applications as well.

 Mindfulness for Addiction Recovery